 - And evaluating the need of rural landowners for a dependable drinking water supply.

-Groundwater Management Plan Update
+New Groundwater Management Plan

+All 23 NRDs were required to implement Groundwater Management Plans in the early 1980s and revise them in the mid-1990s.
+The P-MRNRD’s new plan was approved in 2017 and includes some specific actions necessary to protect and enhance our underground water resources.
 The NRD hosted a series of stakeholder committee meetings across the six-county area.
 These volunteer stakeholder committees represented groundwater users in the NRD and the meetings were also attended by County, State, and Federal agencies who provided technical assistance and advice.
 The role of stakeholder groups was to convey local groundwater concerns, help define groundwater life goals and management objectives, help identify appropriate resources management actions, and serve as educators/advocates for groundwater in their communities.

-See the revised Groundwater Management Plan here.
+See the new Groundwater Management Plan here.

 Groundwater Quality Testing